 In the hotel consolidation market, we compete primarily with domestic and foreign invested consolidators of hotel accommodations.
-We also compete with new online travel search and service provider platforms, as well as traditional travel agencies.
+We also compete with new online travel search and service provider platforms, including the ones operated by other major internet companies, as well as traditional travel agencies.
 We believe we are a leading online accommodation booking platform in China in terms of the volume of hotel room booking by FITs.
 However, as the travel business in China continues to grow, we may face competition from new players in the hotel consolidation market in China and foreign travel consolidators that may enter the China market.

 In the transportation ticketing market, we compete primarily with other consolidators of air tickets with a multi-province airline ticket sales and fulfillment infrastructure in China.
-We also compete with new online travel search and service provider platforms.
-In the markets where we face local competition, our competitors generally conduct ticketing transactions in person, and not over the Internet or through customer service centers.
+We also compete with new online travel search and service provider platforms, including the ones operated by other major internet companies.
+In the markets where we face local competition, our competitors generally conduct ticketing transactions in person, and not over the internet or through customer service centers.
 Many local air-ticketing agencies are primarily involved in the wholesale business and do not directly serve individual travelers, who are our targeted customers.
 However, as the airline ticket distribution business continues to grow in China, we believe that more companies involved in the travel services industry may develop their services that compete with our transportation ticketing business.